joshua-hampton/exiftool-handler/README.md

 example file `module_exiftool_example_template.yaml` should be used to identify all of the features described below.

-- Identation is significant in [YAML syntax](https://yaml.org/spec/1.2.2/) and so all lines should begin no indentation (except in the case of multi-line values, which will be described shortly).
+- Indentation is significant in [YAML syntax](https://yaml.org/spec/1.2.2/) and so all lines should begin no indentation (except in the case of multi-line values, which will be described shortly).